 Is Edmonton cheaper than Calgary?

 The cost of living is very similar in both cities.
-However, the average housing costs are more expensive in Calgary compared to Edmonton.
+However, the rent and real estate are more expensive in Calgary compared to Edmonton.

 Which is colder, Edmonton or Calgary?

 While both Edmonton and Calgary experience long, cold winters, Calgary has dry, warm Chinook winds, which result in a few unusually warm days in winter.
 Overall, Edmonton has colder winters than Calgary due to its more northern location.

 Calgary and Edmonton are the two biggest cities in Alberta.
 Calgary is bigger in size and population.